Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Discussion and Conclusions

+Despite the larger optical depths predicted by GRMHD, we find that we can recover source sizes by measuring the fall-off of the visibility amplitude as a function of (u,v)-distance with only a small systematic.
+Thus, mass measurements can be obtained for all sample sources from the ground with an accuracy that will typically exceed that of independent stellar or gas dynamical mass measurements \citep[see e.g.,][]{Simon+2024}.
+For higher resolution imaging, which would be important if the underlying morphology is complex, extension of the EHT into space will be essential, provided such long baselines can achieve the necessary sensitivity.
+Further discussions on VLBI detectability could be found in \autoref{sec:vlbi}.

 The heterogeneity of these targets will allow us to probe the parameter space related to accretion and jet launching in several new ways.
+Future targets span a variety of host morphologies, and most, but not all, have known jets.
+This will allow us to study how jets are launched in a variety of environments.
 Compared to \m87, these objects all have lower SMBH masses, lower galaxy stellar masses, and a variety of galaxy morphologies and environments.
 The greater variety of Eddington ratios and inclinations than provided solely by \m87 and \sgra should enable us constrain the three-dimensional structure of the accretion disk as a function of Eddington ratio.
 Of particular interest will be the horizon scale polarization of more highly inclined targets, since EHT studies prefer $i\sim 30^\circ$ for \sgra \citep{EHTC+2022e,EHTC+2024c}, and \m87 jet studies constrain $i \approx 17^\circ$ \citep{Walker+2018}.
 At larger inclinations, models become more sensitive to Faraday rotation originating from otherwise invisible electrons, typically in the cold and dense mid-plane.
 Models predict an asymmetry in the linearly polarized image owing to Faraday depolarization that should be tested observationally \citep{Ricarte+2020,Qiu+2023,EHTC+2024c}.